microsoft/vscode-docs/api/extension-guides/chat.md

 Agents should explicitly ask for user consent if they are about to do a costly operation or about to edit or delete something that can not be undone.
 To have a great user experience we discourage one extension contributing multiple agents - one agent per extension is a simple model that will scale well in the UI.

 We are very much looking for feedback.
-Feel free to comment on this issue https://github.com/microsoft/vscode/issues/199908
+Feel free to comment on [this issue](https://github.com/microsoft/vscode/issues/199908) or create new ones.
+We are excited to see what you build!

 ## Testing your extension